Baseball Catcher’s Mask: How It Was Invented

 Because they wore no protection, they stood a few feet back from the plate and caught pitches on the bounce.
 With this type of play, there was also no need for catchers to crouch.

-The evolution of the curveball in the late 1860s or 1870s was the development that brought about the need for the catcher’s mask.
+The development of the curveball in the late 1860s or 1870s brought about the need for the catcher’s mask.
 Catchers needed to come in closer to the plate in order to be there for the catch.
-This put the catcher in a position where he could be hit by either a ball or the bat.
+This put the player in a position where he could be hit by either a ball or the bat.

 A Harvard student named Fred Thayer is credited with having invented the first catcher’s mask.
-Thayer was team captain of the Harvard Nine, and he also played third base.
+Thayer was team captain of the Harvard Nine.
+He also played third base.

-Thayer knew his pitcher was working on perfecting the curveball.
+The pitcher for Harvard’s team was working on perfecting the curveball.
 It wasn’t an easy pitch to master, and there was controversy over the use of it.
-Some thought it was an unfair pitch, but slowly, teams, including Harvard and other college teams, were adding it.
+Slowly, teams, including Harvard and other college teams, were adding it.